nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

   </tr>
 </table>

-Whether a medication was taken.
+Whether a medication/medical device was taken.

 Providers **MUST** use a default value of `unk` – unknown.